OnlyPW/B1tpool/frontend/README.md

 #### Development

-To run your local Litepool frontend with your local Litepool backend:
+To run your local B1tpool frontend with your local B1tpool backend:

 ```
 npm run serve